 NeighborhoodScout Crime Risk Reports provide an instant, objective assessment of property and violent crime risks and rates for every U.S. address and neighborhood.
 We offer seamless national coverage and up to 90% accuracy.

-This is a bold claim, and note that they are explicitly giving crime data at both the neighborhood and even the address level, far more precise than they can get from UCR data.
+This is a striking assertion, especially since they are explicitly providing crime data at both the neighborhood and address level, a level of detail that far surpasses what can be derived from UCR data.
 And they do use UCR data, as they say on this page.